labyrinthinesecurity/fastFibration/README.md

 <img src="small_base.png" width="500" />

+Note that this visualization doesnt render colored edge types, but the actual base generated in *Bases/net.csv* does.

 ## Escherichia Coli metabolism

-Running the full metabolome of Escherichia Coli (file Graphs/test_Ecoli.csv) will produce a much larger base:
+Running the full metabolome of Escherichia Coli (located in *Graphs/test_Ecoli.csv*) will produce a much larger base:

 <img src="Ecoli_base.png" width="500" />

 ## Getting started
+All your source graphs must be stored in CSV format in a subdirectory called *Graph/* and all bases produced by FFP will be stored in CSV format the *Bases/* subdirectory.

 Run test.py to get started, then run fiber.py

-The Graphs subdirectory contains:
+The default *Graphs/* subdirectory the comes with this repository contains:
 - graphs with strongly connected components (SCC): 3 components (3SCC), 6 components (6SCC)
 - graphs depicted in **Symmetries of Living Systems: Symmetry Fibrations and Synchronization in Biological Networks**: figure 1.3 page 10, figure 4.2 page 49, figure 17.5 page 358
 - graph of E.Coli metabolism (test_Ecoli.txt)